agfianf/agfianf.github.io/docs/blog/posts/devops-learning/005-project.md

     Saved 1069540 bytes | (90%) from 1187738 bytes to 118198 bytes
     ```

+    You can see the saved bytes and saved percent from the original folder to the zip file.
+    That can compress the file up to 90%

 ### 6. Add to Crontab

+To run the script every minute, we can add it to crontab:

 ```bash
 crontab -e
 ```

 Add this line:

 ```bash